 04 of 05

-Even though you won’t... be using jelly bean as the main fare, you can certainly serve them for dessert!
-Try this jelly bean cake from Betty Crocker, create jelly bean flower cupcakes or simply top your favorite frosted cake or cupcakes with jelly beans.Continue to 5 of 5 below.
+Even though you won’t be using jelly beans as the main fare, you can certainly serve them for dessert!
+Try this jelly bean fudge, create jelly bean flower cupcakes or simply top your favorite frosted cake or cupcakes with jelly beans.Continue to 5 of 5 below.

 05 of 05

 If your party includes crafts such as the jelly bean wreaths or bracelets, guests can take them home as the party favors.
 In addition, what could be a more suitable gift for a jelly bean party than a bag of jelly beans?